Board of Directors

 Marian Snyder, Chair

 New Connections is a 501(c)3 non-profit agency dedicated to helping people successfully re-enter the community after prison.
 To achieve this mission, New Connections provides:

 - Pre-release support

-- Clean and sober transitional housing
+- Clean, sober, and supportive transitional housing

 - Intensive case management

 - Advocacy and referral services